The Arcade Era and how it has Influenced Modern Games

 Street Fighter (series)

-Street Fighter was the first fighting game developed by Capcom and hit arcades in 1987.
-It was the first arcade game to utilize the six-button controls and special techniques and featured ten computer-controlled opponents, each of whom had their own skills, special moves, and distinctive features.
+Street Fighter was the first fighting game developed by Capcom and was released in arcades in 1987.
+It was the first arcade game to utilize six-button controls and special techniques, featuring ten computer-controlled opponents, each with their own unique skills, special moves, and distinctive features.

 Street Fighter 2 was released in 1991 and actually proved even more successful than the original.
 There have since been several further versions, the most recent being Street Fighter V, released in 2016 on the PlayStation 4 and PC.